 The thematic maps are, generally, classified into quantitative and non-quantitative maps.
 The quantitative maps are drawn to show the variations within the data.
 For example, maps depicting areas receiving more than 200 cm, 100 to 200 cm, 50 to 100 cm and less than 50 cm of rainfall are referred as quantitative maps.
 These maps are also called statistical maps.
-The non-quantitative maps, on the other hand, depict the non-measurable characteristics in the distribution of given information, such as a map showing high and low rainfall-receiving areas.
+The non-quantitative maps, on the other hand, depict the non-measurable characteristics in the distribution ofgiven information, such as a map showing high and low rainfall-receiving areas.
 These maps are also called qualitative maps.
-It would not be possible to discuss drawing these different types of thematic maps under the construction of the following types of quantitative maps :
+It would not be possible to discuss drawing these different types of thematic maps under the constraint of time.
+We will, therefore, confine to discuss the methods of the construction of the following types of quantitative maps :